POLR3A-mutated Wiedemann-Rautenstrauch fibroblasts display differential profile of intron retention and expression of TP53 isoforms

 In addition, GSTM1 had a higher intron retention in control cells than in WRS cells.
 GSTM1 codes for glutathione-S-transferase μ-1, an enzyme with protective effects against oxidative damage [19].
 We found that GSTM1 expression was markedly rise in both WRS cells, it was increased 125 times in WRS1, while it was 376 times in WRS2 cells, relative to control cells (Fig. 2F), suggesting that WRS cells are exposed to a high oxidative stress.

 We also searched for differential expression of splicing factors in WRS cells using RNA-Seq data and found that U2AF1 mRNA expression was upregulated in WRS cells.
 We verified changes in relative expression of U2AF1 between cells by RT-qPCR (Fig. 2E).
-We found that both WRS cells showed an increase in the U2AF1 mRNA expression, the difference in WRS2 cells being in WRS2 cells (while in WRS1 cells the U2AF1 expression was 193 times increased, in WRS2 cells the U2AF1 expression was 491 times increased compared to control cells).
+We found that both WRS cells showed an increase in the U2AF1 mRNA expression, the difference in WRS2 cells being greater (while in WRS1 cells the U2AF1 expression was 193 times increased, in WRS2 cells the U2AF1 expression was 491 times increased compared to control cells).

 3.3WRS cells have increased expression of P53α and a decreased expression of Δ133p53α